Understanding Surface Roughness in 3D printing

 Stereolithography (SLA)

 SLA produces high-quality, smooth surfaces with low Ra values.
 This technology uses a laser to cure liquid resin layer by layer, resulting in highly detailed and smooth surfaces.
+The condition and calibration of the build plate are crucial for achieving the best possible surface finish in SLA prints.
 SLA is often used in applications where fine details and excellent surface quality are crucial.

 Factors Affecting Surface Roughness in 3D Printing